rst0git/p4lang-packages/README.md

 ### `changelog`

-This file contains a brief explaination of changes and updates to the package.
+This file contains a brief explanation of changes and updates to the package.

 ### `copyright`